Folgue02/lakeCLI/README.md

 python3 lake.py --start-directory:/home/user/
 ```
 This parameter sets the setting `start-directory` to `/home/user/`.\
 Note that this settings can only be changed to a variable of the same type that they are by default.
-To see their default variable types, you can use the command `settings --show`, which will display a table that contains, the variable names, its value, and its variable type (str/int/bool).
+To see their default variable types, you can use the command `settings --show` (*within lakeCLI*), which will display a table that contains, the variable names, its value, and its variable type (`str/int/bool`).

 ### Autorun file
-If the setting `run-autorun` is not set to `False` in the command line arguments, lakeCLI will look for a file named `autorun.lcs` in the same directory the script its located.
-The extension 'lcs' stands for *Lake CLI Script*.
-This file will be executed by lakeCLI.
-It is used to save settings and run commands every time the CLI its started. *This is also were the code to print the logo of lakeCLI its stored, feel free to remove it if it bothers you.*
+If the setting `run-autorun` is not set to `False` in the command line arguments (*eg., `./lake.py --run-autorun:false`*), lakeCLI will look for a file named `autorun.lcs` in the same directory the `lake.py` script its located. *The extension 'lcs' stands for Lake CLI Script*, the file will be executed by lakeCLI at the startup.
+It is used to set settings and run commands at the startup. *This is also were the code to print the logo of lakeCLI its stored, feel free to remove it if it bothers you.*

 ## Authors
 * Folgue  - [Folgue02](https://www.github.com/Folgue02)